jjzhang166/TTKPngHelper/README.md

-# TTKWeather
+# TTKPngHelper
-去掉Qt加载png图像文件时候的iccp警告
+ * 去掉Qt加载png图像文件时候的iccp警告
-libpng warning: iCCP: known incorrect sRGB profile libpng warning: iCCP: cHRM chunk does not match sRGB
+ * libpng warning: iCCP: known incorrect sRGB profile
+ * libpng warning: iCCP: cHRM chunk does not match sRGB

 Copyright
 -------
  * This file is part of the TTK Weather project.
- * Copyright (c) 2015 - 2016 Greedysky Studio.
+ * Copyright (c) 2015 - 2017 Greedysky Studio.
  * All rights reserved!
  * Redistribution and use of the source code or any derivative.
  * works are strictly forbiden.